-Using unique passwords, avoiding phishing sites, and keeping your computer safe from password-capturing malware is also important.
-Yes, you should choose a strong password — but you need to do more than that.
+Using unique passwords for every site or service, avoiding phishing sites, and keeping your computer safe from password-capturing malware is also important.
+Yes, you should choose a strong password—but you need to do more than that.
 Using stronger passwords won’t keep you secure from all the threats out there, but it’s a good first step.

 Image Credit: Lulu Hoeller on Flickr